frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 * Project2 will refer to only `Repo\Solution1\Project2\packages.props`
 * Project3 will refer to only `Repo\foobar.packages.props`
 * Project4 will refer to only `Repo\packages.props`

+## Can I specify NuGet sources in the packages.props file?
+This is not part of the spec/feature but specifying sources in the packages.props file seems like a good idea.